freddiehaddad/assembly/README.md

 # Overview

 This project is intended to be a primer to the AMD64 function call process with the goal of breaking down what happens inside a function call at the CPU instruction level.

-Topics covered include
+Topics covered include:

 * Runtime stack
 * Instruction, stack, and base registers